-There are several benefits of flipping a home that you are living in.
+There are several benefits to flipping a home that you are living in.

-You can avoid paying capital gains tax if you live in the property for at least two of the last five years after you have purchased the property.
-Known as the Section 121 Exclusion, when you sell your home, you can avoid paying taxes on $250,000 of capital gains if you are filing as an individual or $500,000 of capital gains if you are married and filing jointly.
+- Section 121 exclusion: You can avoid paying capital gains tax if you live in the property for at least two of the last five years after you have purchased the property.
+When you sell your home, you can avoid paying taxes on $250,000 of capital gains if you are filing as an individual or $500,000 of capital gains if you are married and filing jointly.

 There are several downsides to consider when flipping your primary residence.

-Another negative to be aware of is you will be living in a construction zone, and it can become very stressful.
+- Living through the renovation: Another negative to be aware of is you will be living in a construction zone, and it can become very stressful.
 Having contractors in your personal living space can get old very quickly.
-You may have to deal with issues such as not having working toilets or showers, having to move out of the home for a week while the floors get sanded and stained and fighting with contractors or suppliers when a job is not being done correctly, taking too long or the wrong materials were delivered.
+You may have to deal with issues such as not having working toilets or showers, having to move out of the home for a week while the floors get sanded and stained and fighting with contractors or suppliers when a job is not being done correctly, taking too long, or the wrong materials were delivered.

-If you are purchasing a property to flip, odds are, no one will live in the property before you put it up for sale.
-When you are living in the property and trying to flip it for profit, you risk damaging the renovations you have done.
+- Can damage the house: When you are living in the property and trying to flip it for profit, you risk damaging the renovations you have done.
 Freshly painted walls can quickly get dirty, marble counters can start to etch, and cabinet doors could stop closing correctly.
 If you have pets, you may start to see claw marks on your newly finished hardwood floors.

-Living in a home, you are renovating can lead you to put off doing the actual work.
+- Put off the work: Living in a home you are renovating can lead you to put off doing the actual work.
 Knowing you cannot sell the home for at least two years can cause you to kick the can down the road.
-You can then find yourself in a crunch trying to complete multiple projects weeks before putting the property up for sale.
+You then can find yourself in a crunch trying to complete multiple projects weeks before putting the property up for sale.